 The problem now is that rail is in competition with road and air, often preventing any increasing rates of return.
 If the occupancy rates of trains are low, it is impossible to reach the 'break-even point' or the profitability threshold of the service.
 The operation must therefore be subsidised.
-But since the public supervisory authority has little means of controlling costs, the public monopoly can generate an income that seems legitimate as long as there are "elective affinities" (Max Weber) between the renationalisation and creation of Great British Railways.
+But since the public supervisory authority has little means of controlling costs, the public monopoly can generate an income that seems legitimate as long as there are "elective affinities" (Max Weber) between the rail sector and public spending, namely a convergence of interests and mutual support.
+A situation that employees' unions know how to exploit to promote their claims.